 A drug or product manufactured by a single manufacturer as defined by a nationally recognized provider of drug product database information.
 There may be some cases where two manufacturers will produce the same product under one license, known as a co-licensed product, which would also be considered as a Brand-Name Drug.
-There may also be situations where a drug's classification changes from Generic to Preferred or Non-preferred Brand-Name due to a change in the market resulting in the Generic Drug being a single source, or the drug product database information changing, which would also result in a corresponding change to your payment obligations from Generic to Preferred or Non-preferred Brand-Name.
+There may also be situations where a drug's classification changes from Generic to Brand-Name due to a change in the market resulting in the Generic Drug being a single source, or the drug product database information changing, which would also result in a corresponding change to payment obligations from Generic to Brand-Name.